-I also like to use mutt whenever possible, as it's fast, keyboard driven, standards compliant, and integrates GPG.
-In order to be able to use mutt with many different accounts, I have my own method of implementing profiles.
+I also like to use mutt whenever possible, as it's fast, keyboard driven, standards compliant, and integrates GPG (not to mention I'm a committer now!).
+In order to be able to use mutt with multiple accounts, I have my own method of implementing profiles.

 There are many ways to implement "profiles" in mutt.
 (By profiles, I mean a group of settings specific to an email account).
 A quick google search will show many "helper" programs and hooks used to toggle between settings within a single running instance of mutt.

 The problem with all these is that mutt wasn't designed with profiles in mind.
 You have to be extremely careful one profile doesn't bleed over into another as you switch between them.

 I have several accounts I like to check with mutt: gmail, fastmail, and spool.
 I use a much simpler way of managing them: shell aliases that source a different custom muttrc, along with a single "common" muttrc file.
 An example will probably make this clearer.
 My .zshrc file contains the aliases:

 alias mutt='LOCAL_CONFIG=spool /usr/bin/mutt' alias mutt-fastmail='LOCAL_CONFIG=fastmail /usr/bin/mutt' alias mutt-gmail='LOCAL_CONFIG=gmail /usr/bin/mutt'